-Looking back, modern folks these days are really too pampered.
-On the other hand, they are missing out on a lot of fun from getting closer to nature.
+Looking back, modern-day folks these days are really too pampered by comparison.
+They, of course, are missing out on a lot of fun from getting closer to nature.

 In those days when our daily bread was in the form of a big loaf – called Roti Benggali – some folks used to slice off the ends, and in fact all the crusts, and ate only the soft insides.